wruochao19/Spam_Filter/README.md

  * sklearn
 ----------------
 # result:
 Using 5574 traing spam.
-Classfiying 1000 mails, the average error rate is 0.9%
+Classfiying 1000 mails,By our own implementation the average error rate is 0.9% while the sklearn gets a 0.5% averagely error rate.